The difference between life stress and training stress

 One of the first signs of overtraining is a low mood and being unable to fall asleep at night despite a long day.
 Add a good amount of night sweats to it and you are on a great path to overtraining.

 If you experience this, don’t even bother thinking about your next days training sessions.
 Don’t do any exercise until you feel balanced again (a lot has to do with hormone regulation and balance) then start with easy intensity.

 I am confident in saying this, because I was the Master of pushing through.
 I even have a whole list of things that help me to overcome emotional emptiness, which is very helpful for racing, but not for long term consistency in life and high performance in sports and business.
 To an extend this is a strength, but mostly this was huge anchor being dragged behind me for years.
 Hard work gets you far and is necessary, but if you cannot relax and switch off daily and plan in pure off days to re-charge mentally and physically, not only will you not improve in sports, but your body will shut down.

-For all the type – A people reading this:
+For all the type – A peeps reading this: